Sol Magazine Projects

 Poetry Society of Texas, Dallas – 2:30 pm, Preston Royal Library, Dallas, Texas

-Try http://poetrysocietyoftexas.org/calendar.html to see if any new events are posted; meetings usually 2nd Saturdays except July and November.
+http://poetrysocietyoftexas.org/calendar.html (website is seldom current); meetings usually 2nd Saturdays except July and November.
+Also see monthly bulletin.

 Gulf Coast Poets -- Newest chapter of the Poetry Society of Texas has organized in Webster, Texas.
-The Gulf Coast Poets Chapter holds monthly meetings with speakers, forming breakout groups for performing and critiquing poetry, and will include an online writing workshop.
+The Gulf Coast Poets Chapter holds about 8 monthly meetings a year with speakers, forming breakout groups for performing and critiquing poetry, and may include an online writing workshop.
 Contact Mary at GulfCoastPoets@gmail.com for more information.

-No meeting in July, August, October, or November of 2008.
-See the website for updated meeting information and some contests: http://GulfCoastPoets.info
+See the website for updated meeting information and current contests: http://GulfCoastPoets.info

-The next regular meeting of the Gulf Coast Poets will be Sept 13.
-GCP meets at Barnes & Noble in Webster, 10:30 am.
+The next regular meeting of the Gulf Coast Poets will be March 13.

 Houston Chapter – Meets 1st Saturday of each month, from 1:30-3:30 p.m., at McGovern-Stella Link Houston Public Library, 7405 Stella Link.
 The Library is 1/2 mile South of Holcombe on Stella Link, next door to YMCA - entrance in rear.
 For more information, please contact: Geneva Fulgham, 713-664-9413